FREQUENTLY ASKED QUESTIONS

 3. Who is paying for it?

-The £6bn scheme is being financed by Enfield Council and its partners Barratt London and SEGRO.
-The Council’s investment will be returned by the competition of the development.
+The £6bn scheme is being financed by Enfield Council and its partners.
+The Council’s investment will be returned through value generated through the project, with it being reinvested for benefit of enfield communities.
 Additional funds have also come from the Council’s strategic partners including Greater London Authority, through its Housing Zone designation, and Network Rail.

 4. Has planning permission been achieved for the first phase of development?

 Outline planning permission was achieved – with unanimous consent – in Summer 2016 for the first 725 new homes and new Meridian Water station on Willoughby Lane.

 5. When will the first homes be delivered?

 We anticipate building of the first phase of homes will commence in late 2018 with the first completions in 2020.